kyralq/DataScienceToolbox-Project1/Report/06-Wrapup.md

 ## Further comparsion of the models and application to real world
 If this model were to be used as a screening method in the real world then the false negative rate would be more important than the false positive rate.
 This is because a high false negative rate could directly cause loss of life, if fatal cases of stroke are missed.
 Whereas a high false negative rate might cause some unnecessary further examination of patients but this is a much safer option than missing true cases of stroke.
 Hence if our models were to be used in a real life scenario, it might not be that the winning model is actually most appropriate.

+Random Forest achieved the highest score for our performance metric - AUC-PR, which focuses on correctly identifying positive cases.
+This means the Random Forest model was the best at predicting true stroke cases while minimising false alarms.
+If the model was used as a key diagnosis tool, this attribute would be essential to avoid misdiagnosis.

+If, however, the model was used as an initial screening tool, we would also want prioritise minimising false negatives (type II error).
+The SVM model has a low type II error rate but has a very low AUC-PR score and wouldn't be useful.
+On the other hand, the XGBoost model has a relatively low type II error rate while maintaining the second highest AUC-PR score.
+For this purpose, the XGBoost model would likely be the most useful.